Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 GamesBeat: There’s a lot of activity for a user base of that size.

-Petursson: Yeah, the activity among EVE players is impressive across the board, no matter where you look.
+Petursson: Yeah, the activity among Eve players is impressive across the board, no matter where you look.

 GamesBeat: Is there anything else in particular that you’d like your community to know about the deal?

 Petursson: We look at this as the next natural step for us as a company.
 We’ve had some of our investors on board for the past 13 years.
 There’s a lot of opportunity in joining up with another MMO developer.
-Together, I think we’ll have a much deeper bench of experience and resources to pull from, to even further strengthen EVE Online.
+Together, I think we’ll have a much deeper bench of experience and resources to pull from, to even further strengthen Eve Online.
 I hope our 21 of operations will benefit Pearl Abyss as well.
 They’re on a journey we’re very familiar with.
 I hope that some of our experience will help them as they move through their stages of growth.